TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 8. This Microcontroller **shall** have Analog-to-Digital converting capabilities.
 [46]
 9. This Microcontroller **shall** interpret user interface inputs.
 10. This Microcontroller **shall** interface with an LCD.
 [47]

-### Electronic Housing System

-#### Functional Overview
-The Housing shall protect the sensitive electronics from the elements.
-The Housing will have water resistant ports for the power board and sensors so that the water can be safely heated at the high power.
-The shall have water resistant ports for the LCD and user interface to pass through.

-#### Subsystem “Shall” Statements
-1. This Housing **shall** be water resistant to prevent damage and harm if a leak occurs
-2. This Housing **shall** have water resistance port for the LCD and user interface to be on the outside of the housing.
-3. This Housing **shall** be large enough to fit the power board, microcontroller and input and board sensors.
-4. This Housing **shall** have water resistant ports for the coil to be outside the housing.

-### Water Heating System
-The water heating system is responsible for heating moving water in a pipe by using a powered induction coil to induce eddy currents via a generated field which causes a pipe to heat up which therefore heats the water.

-#### Functional Overview
-The Coil will receive power from the power board to heat the pipe which will heat the water.
-The pipe will be insulated so less heat is wasted and more heat ends up in the water.
-The insulation will reduce the amount of power that will need to be sent since less heat is lost.
-The Pipe will be equipped with sensors which will have at least flow and temperature sensors.

-#### Subsystem Operation
-The water flow rate sensor will control if the system should be on.
-The pipe should be filled with water to ensure that as much water as possible is being heated.
-A value will be placed at the end of the pipe to regulate the flow rate.
-Alternatively, the value could be at the beginning if the pipe is oriented upwards to some degree, allowing the water to push itself to fill the pipe.
-The coil which have to endure high frequency current will have high frequency current be sent into it at some power level, depending on the desired temperature.
-An input water temperature sensor will also determine the power level, as achieving the desired water temperature requires more power when the input temperature is lower.
-Once the current is running through the coil, eddy currents will be induced in the ferromagnetic pipe, causing it to heat up.
-The coil induction field could be focused and directed with Ferrite to improve power transfer efficiency.
-Once the pipe heats up, the water also heats up.
-The output temperature sensor will record and update the system accordingly, depending on how close it is to the desired water temperature.

-#### Inputs and Outputs
-- **Inputs:**
-  - High Frequency Current to the Coil
-  - Water Flow sensor
-  - Input Temperature Sensor

-- **Outputs:**
-  - Rapid Heating to the Pipe form induced eddy currents
-  - Heating of the moving water
-  - Hot Water from the pipe
-  - Output Temperature sensor

-#### Subsystem “Shall” Statements
-1. This Coil **shall** be thick enough to not over heat from the required power to heat moving water
-2. This Coil **shall** connect to the power board and receive a current at a high frequency.
-3. This Connectors **shall** fit with standard water pipe.
-4. This Pipe **shall** be ferromagnetic to be heated by the coil.
-5. This Pipe and Coil **shall** be insulated so that heat is not wasted.
-6. This Pipe **shall** be able to be compatible with different sensors for controlling properties of the water.
-7. This Pipe **shall** be filled with flowing water to maximize heating.

 ## Ethical, Professional, and Standards Considerations
 ***